 Perhaps you think only the super rich have to worry about an estate, and all you have is a house and bank accounts that are in joint names.

 Regardless of the size of your estate (everything your own) everyone should have a will to ensure the distribution of your property after your death according to your wishes.

-Is a do-it-yourself or DIY will a good alternative for you?
+Are do-it-yourself or DIY wills a good alternative for you?

 A handwritten will, called a holographic will, is a legal and binding document in most Canadian courts.